Orchestral musicians 'living on breadline'

 Nearly half of the UK's classical musicians don't earn enough to live on, says the Musicians' Union (MU).

-Although rank-and-file members of the BBC Philharmonic or Birmingham Symphony Orchestra are paid about £30,000 a year, wages have stagnated as funding cuts take hold.
+Although rank-and-file members of the BBC Philharmonic or City of Birmingham Symphony Orchestra are paid about £30,000 a year, wages have stagnated as funding cuts take hold.

 Young musicians are particularly affected, with two-fifths of newcomers taking unpaid work in the last year.